-Lazard Group Distributions-As previously described, Lazard Group's common membership interests are held by subsidiaries of Lazard Ltd and, until May 2014, also were held by LAZ-MD Holdings.
-Distributions in respect of Lazard Group's common membership interests are allocated to the holders of such interests in accordance with the provisions of the Operating Agreement.
-Such distributions primarily represent amounts necessary to fund (i) any dividends Lazard Ltd may declare on its Class A common stock and (ii) tax distributions in respect of income taxes that Lazard Ltd's subsidiaries incur and, until May 2014, that the members of LAZ-MD Holdings incurred as a result of holding Lazard Group common membership interests.
+Lazard Group Distributions-Distributions in respect of Lazard Group's common membership interests are allocated to the holders of such interests in accordance with the provisions of the Operating Agreement.
+Such distributions primarily represent amounts necessary to fund (i) any dividends Lazard Ltd may declare on its Class A common stock and (ii) tax distributions in respect of income taxes that Lazard Ltd's subsidiaries incur.

-During the years ended December 31, 2016, 2015 and 2014, Lazard Group distributed \$301,262, \$129,787 and \$320,507, respectively, to the subsidiaries of Lazard Ltd and, in 2014, \$1,862 to LAZ-MD Holdings.
+During the years ended December 31, 2017, 2016 and 2015, Lazard Group distributed \$346,072, \$301,262 and \$129,787, respectively, to the subsidiaries of Lazard Ltd.